 8 points for the third,

 7 points for the fourth,

 After compiling and counting all the votes, the jury of the EACWP European Flash Fiction Contest came to a consensus about the following results:

-The fifth place in the competition, with 46 points, goes to the text entitled Summer Camp, by Yael Statman from Israel.
+The fifth place in the competition, with 47 points goes to the text entitled Medusa, by Asaf Dvori from Israel.

-The third place, with 72 points in the competition, goes to the text entitled Unedited manuscript, by Aurora Tàrrega Gàlvez from Spain (Catalonia).
+The third place, with 59 points in the competition, goes this year to text entitled Akureyri, by Sofie Gisslén from Sweden.

-Ultimately, the jury declares as the 2020 winner of the III edition of the EACWP European Flash Fiction Contest, with 89 points, Motorway Service Stop, by Anna Lu from Germany.
+Ultimately, the jury declares as the 2021 winner of the IV edition of the EACWP European Flash Fiction Contest, with 81 points, The Caretaker, by Sandra Henriques from Portugal.

 The European winner will be awarded a cash prize of 600€ and the European runner-up will get a cash prize of 400€.

 The EACWP would like to thoroughly thank the valuable and voluntary work of the jury, the translators and the different participating institutions for their engagement over the full process of the contest and its different stages.
 Ultimately, we would like to congratulate the winner, along with all the finalists and the 2000 participating authors for the inspiring response and enthusiastic participation, especially, this year, over the worldwide difficult sanitary circumstances.
 Thank you all for responding to the challenge of continuing writing and dreaming Europe seriously more than ever.